Outcomes and Pathways

 KEY INFORMATION AND FAQS

 What you need to know

-There are four intakes of this micro-credential each year, with start dates in February, May, July and October 2023.
+There are seven intakes of this micro-credential, with start dates in January, March, May, June, July, September and October 2024.

 To be eligible to study on this programme, applicants must meet the admission criteria.
 The high-level entry criteria as approved by NZQA are as follows:

 A level 6 or higher qualification (or equivalent)

 Or equivalent professional experience in a relevant field.

 This programme has a full fees scholarship for all domestic students in 2024.